cproctor/bba/content/modules/lasercutter.md

 - Open the compressed air valve (orange).
 - Lower the sash before cutting so that exhaust stays out of the lab.

-## Epilog
+## Epilog Usage
-The Epilog is currently out of service until we replace the laser.
+The Epilog is currently out of service until we replace the burned-out laser.
 Check for updates here.

-## Development notes
-- Discuss efficient use of materials, laying out shapes.
-(Show off Zuz's topo models as an extreme example of this.)

 ---
 # Cleanup
 - Remove scrap from the crumb tray.
 - Brush away dust.
-- Put away surplus material.
+- If your scrap still has substantial usable area, put it back on the pile.
+(When it's easy, it is considerate to cut away the parts that are trash.)
+Throw away trash.
+- If nobody is waiting to use the laser, turn it off.